bianjieai/icndev/docs/gon/challengescope.md

 <br/>

-Welcome to visit the [scoreboard page](https://interchainnfts.dev/gon/scorecard.html) to see where participants are (Note that this page is still being updated, and may not reflect the final result).
+Welcome to visit the [scoreboard page](https://interchainnfts.dev/gon/scorecard.html) to see where all participants are (Note that this page is still being updated, and may not reflect the final result).

 <br/>
 <br/>